 While such drivers may be expected to move the index in a certain direction, there is no guarantee that the move will play out, so traders should consider how determining factors work together rather than simply isolate any one factor.

-Average return of the Dow
+Average returns of the Dow Jones

 The average return of the Dow tells you how much an investor would have made if they’d invested directly in the Dow over a set period of time.
 From 2011 to 2020, the Dow returned an average annual return of 10.7%.